SOFIE-project/Semantic-Representation/README.md

 - docker-compose build
 - docker-compose up

+### API

+THe component can be reach by calling two API.

+Route <b>/api/v1/getschema</b>, can be called to get a json with the component's schema

+Route <b>/api/v1/validate</b>, the API take a JSON object as input and returns a JSON with the validation informations

 ### Output

 The component produce an outputs when a JSON object is sent to the component: